Wild Bactrian camel: Name

-C. bactrianus is named after Bactria, a region in ancient central Asia. where the Bactrian camel was domesticated.
-The wild camel (C. ferus) and the domestic Bactrian camel (C. bactrianus) are separate species.
+The species was originally considered a subspecies of the domestic Bactrian camel and named C. bactrianus ferus in reference to the region of Bactria, a wider geopolitical area of ancient South-Central Asia where wild Bactrian camels (C. ferus) were once widespread.
+The name ferus means "feral" or "wild" and is a common subspecies name for the wild ancestors of previously described domestic species.
+Later research recognised the domestic C. bactrianus as a separate, sister species to the wild Bactrian, elevating the subspecies C. bactrianus ferus to full species level as C. ferus.
+Some authors advocate using the name 'wild camel' instead of 'wild Bactrian camel' to accurately reflect the species' distinct identity and geography.

 Description

-Wild camels have long, narrow slit-like nostrils, a double row of long thick eyelashes, and ears with hairs to provide protection against desert sandstorms.
+Wild Bactrian camels have long, narrow slit-like nostrils, a double row of long thick eyelashes, and ears with hairs that provide protection against desert sandstorms.
 They have tough undivided soles with two large toes that spread wide apart, and a horny layer which enables them to walk on rough and hot stony or sandy terrain.
 Their thick and shaggy body hair changes colour to light brown or beige during winter.

 Like its close relative, the domesticated Bactrian camel, it is one of the few mammals able to eat snow to provide itself with liquids in the winter.
 While the legend that camels store water in their humps is a misconception, they are adapted to conserve water.
 However, long periods without water will result in a deterioration of the animal's health.

 Differences from domestic Bactrian camels

-Wild camels (Camelus ferus) appear similar to domesticated Bactrian camels (Camelus bactrianus) but the outstanding difference is genetic, with the two species having descended from two distinct ancestors.
+Wild Bactrian camels (Camelus ferus) appear similar to domesticated Bactrian camels (Camelus bactrianus) but the outstanding difference is genetic, with the two species having descended from two distinct ancestors.

 There are several differences in size and shape between the two species.
-The wild camel is slightly smaller than the domestic Bactrian camel and has been described as "lithe, and slender-legged, with very narrow feet and a body that looks laterally compressed."
-The humps of the wild camel are smaller, lower, and more conical in shape than those of the domestic Bactrian camel.
+The wild Bactrian camel is slightly smaller than the domestic Bactrian camel and has been described as "lithe, and slender-legged, with very narrow feet and a body that looks laterally compressed."
+The humps of the wild Bactrian camel are smaller, lower, and more conical in shape than those of the domestic Bactrian camel.
 These humps may often be about half the size of those of a domesticated Bactrian camel.
-The wild camel has a different shape of foot and a flatter skull (the Mongolian name for a wild camel, havtagai, means "flat-head").
+The wild Bactrian camel has a different shape of foot and a flatter skull (the Mongolian name for a wild Bactrian camel, havtagai, means "flat-head").

-The wool of the wild camel is always sandy coloured and shorter and sparser than that of domestic Bactrian camels.
+The wool of the wild Bactrian camel is always sandy coloured, and shorter and sparser than that of domestic Bactrian camels.

-The wild camel can also survive on water saltier than seawater, something which probably no other mammal in the world can tolerate – including the domesticated Bactrian camel.
+The wild Bactrian camel can also survive on water saltier than seawater, something which probably no other mammal in the world can tolerate – including the domesticated Bactrian camel.